AWS Physical AI Blog

 Better AI Starts with Better Spatial Data

 SDMA enforces this discipline by tying every image, observation, and finding back to an explicit spatial reference.
 That structure removes much of the ambiguity that typically creeps into inspection datasets as teams, tools, and vendors change.
-With a shared spatial framework in place, teams can work more consistently across regions, compare conditions from one inspection cycle to the next, and train models on data that already reflects how buildings are actually organized.
+With a shared spatial framework in place, teams can work more consistently across regions, compare conditions from one inspection cycle to the next, and train models on data that already reflects how physical assets are organized.

 Get Started with AWS Spatial Data Services